nikhilanathani/Classroom-Bot/Results.md

 ---
 **CONCLUSIONS**

+ - According to the analysis, our bot is agreed to be easily integrated into daily usage and is likely to be used by many.

+ - The survey results also indicate that the time taken for setup is randomly distributed with different users.

+ - Although some of the lab rats expressed that the setup was complicated in a developer perspective, most of the work is relatively easy due to the docker containerization of both the front end and the back end.
+The complicated design is also due to the complex use case of the application, which is a major consideration.

+ - It can be observed that the setup environment can be tricky, but the features and the ease of use was given a green light by the majority of the lab rats.

 ---
 **THREATS TO VALIDITY**

-Given the limited number of test subjects, the results are not very conclusive.
+ - Given the limited number of test subjects, the results are not very conclusive.
 A large number of subjects would need to be surveyed in order to identify the viability of the bot. <br />
-There is a high chance that the reported responses from participants may not have been timed accurately during which the experiment was conducted.
+ - There is a high chance that the reported responses from participants may not have been timed accurately during which the experiment was conducted.

 ---